Architecture of Toronto: Government

-Post-secondary educational institutions
+Post-secondary institutions

 The University of Toronto (U of T) has embraced dramatic design and monumentalism, and its prominent location at the centre of the city has given its structures a wide impact.
 Built up over almost two centuries, the university's buildings cover a wide range of styles.
 The Collegiate Gothic style was embraced for many of the earliest buildings, such as Hart House, Trinity College, and Burwash Hall, but there are also examples of almost all the Victorian revival styles on campus.
 In recent decades, the university has built examples of modernism, such as McLennan Physical Laboratories; brutalism, such as Robarts Library; and postmodernism, such as the graduate house by Pritzker Architecture Prize winner Thom Mayne.
 Sir Norman Foster designed the University of Toronto's Leslie L. Dan Pharmacy Building, which is home to the largest pharmacy faculty in Canada.
 It was completed in 2006.

 The other two major universities, York University and Toronto Metropolitan University (formerly known as Ryerson University until 2022), have largely been built in more recent years and have fewer architectural monuments.
 Toronto Metropolitan was long mostly hidden within the downtown streetscape, with the Brutalist library, podium, and Jorgensen Hall complex being one half block east of Yonge Street, but since the 1990s, an unprecedented building project has greatly expanded the campus and made it much more visible.
 York, like many of the universities that largely came into being in the 1950s and 1960s, has mostly eschewed monumentalism in pursuit of less dramatic, but more egalitarian architecture, particularly Brutalist architecture, such as the Scott Library.

-OCAD University (formerly known as the Ontario College of Art and Design), for many years confined to a series of comparatively unprepossessing buildings in the western part of downtown, was transformed in 2004 by the addition of the Will Alsop's Sharp Centre of Design.
-It consists of a black and white speckled box suspended four storeys off the ground and supported by a series of multi-coloured pillars at different angles.
+OCAD University (formerly known as the Ontario College of Art and Design), for many years confined to a series of comparatively unprepossessing buildings in the western part of downtown Toronto, was transformed in 2004 by the addition of the Will Alsop's Sharp Centre of Design.
+It consists of a black-and-white speckled box suspended four storeys off the ground and supported by a series of multi-coloured pillars at different angles.